oneeve8/kobble-data/content/Information.md

 What are we trying to prove?

-We are trying to prove whether the earth is:
+We are trying to prove whether our earth is:

 I. Spherical or Flat?
 II.
 Spinning or Stationary?
 III.
-Distant Celestials or Close Celestials?
+Has Distant Celestials or Close Celestials?
 IV.
 Is enclosed or open?
 V. Has limits or is infinite?